Ph.D., Comparative Human Development

 University & Community Service

-2014–Present, Chief IT Editor.
+2014–Present, IT Administrator.
 HAU: Journal of Ethnographic Theory.

 April 2017, Discussant.
 African Studies Workshop.